 Early Wine in Arizona

-In 1582, Spanish conquistador Antonio de Espejo visited Arizona and made wine from its vitis arizonica, wild grapes that still grow alongside Arizona’s desert rivers.
-However, these grapes proved less suitable to wine making than the European variety, vitis vinifera.
+Preceding California’s entry into the wine world by 200 years, Spanish conquistador Antonio de Espejo visited Arizona in 1582 and made wine from the state’s Vitis arizonica – wild grapes that still grow alongside Arizona’s desert rivers.
+However, these grapes proved less suitable to wine making than the European variety, Vitis vinifera.

 One hundred years later, the Italian Jesuits were competing with the Spanish Franciscans to determine who could impress the Pope with the most conversions.
 Father Eusebio Kino, a Jesuit priest, founded two dozen missions across the Southwest, including Mission San José de Tumacácori, the oldest in Arizona.
 It is said that Father Kino personally converted 40,000 Indians.